 I love making this Sweet and Sour Chicken with Pineapple recipe for dinner.
 The combination of sweet and tangy sauce, with pineapple chunks, bell peppers and crispy chicken, it's almost healthy!

-I use a wok to fry the battered chicken pieces.
+I use a traditional Chinese seasoned wok to fry the battered chicken pieces.
 You can use a frying pan, however you might need more oil as you need enough to cover the chicken pieces.
 A deep fryer could work as well.
-If you don’t have a wok, I definitely recommend getting one!
+If you don't have a wok, I definitely recommend getting one!
+Even if it's a non-stick wok which makes clean up easy.
+A wok uses less oil to fry, distributes heat evenly and is an authentic part when cooking Chinese food.

-Although this isn’t an authentic Chinese from China recipe, it’s a staple of Chinese American restaurants.
-Sweet and Sour Chicken is incredibly easy to make at home, and it’s a recipe the whole family will love.
+Although this isn't an authentic Chinese from China recipe, it's a staple of Chinese American restaurants.
+Most people are surprised that it's not really a Chinese recipe, but an American classic.
+Sweet and Sour Chicken is incredibly easy to make at home, and it's a recipe the whole family will love.
+You don't need to order takeout, make this instead!
 Bon Appetit! Приятного аппетита!

 - 1 teaspoon soy sauce for marinade